dirtkiller23/cs2-weapon-animgraphs-rel/README.md

 # **Viewmodel graphs/models are now obsolete due to AG2 release.
-Same will likely happen to playermodel graphs.**
+Same will likely happen to playermodel graphs.
+The repo is being left in this state for preservation/reference reasons.**

 CS2 Weapon Animgraph releases.